Withdrawal from the College

 - Housing: to complete final room inspections and return keys

 - Information Technology: to return all computer equipment, including accessories.
 The student may incur additional charges if equipment is damaged or missing.

 - Student Accounts: to verify payment of any outstanding balances

 No refund of tuition and fees will be made for students who do not follow required procedures.
-Failure to follow the formal procedures may result in withdrawal by the College (see elsewhere in this handbook).
+Failure to follow the formal procedures may result in withdrawal by the College.

 Tuition and Fees: Tuition and fees, including room and board, are refunded according to our Tuition Refund Policy (www.moravian.edu/catalog/